 I also included a 200 micron version I printed out for my 3 year old daughter.
 As she does with anything that we allow her to, she painted it with her watercolors.
 I think it yielded a pretty cool effect.

 3D Scan of a Shell by Printed_Solid is licensed under the Creative Commons - Attribution license.

-We're sure Printed_Solid would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Printed_Solid would love to see what you've printed.
+Please document your print and share a Make with the community.